zuozhenggh/learning-library/analytics-library/oas-retail-qsr/create-main-dashboard/create-main-dashboard.md

       Select **'Save'** in the top right of the screen to save and update your project.

-11. In this exercise we will create a custom calculations and two more custom visuals to create our HR analysis cards in order analyze salary and the relationship to company headcount.
+11. In this exercise we will create custom calculations and two more custom visuals to create our HR analysis cards in order analyze salary and the relationship to company headcount.

 12. **Right Click** on the **"My Calculations"** dataset.  **Select** 'Add Calculation'.